What is a specialist fund?

 We believe a selective, disciplined and active investment approach such as the one adopted by this fund is a sensible means to access the space for a small portion of a portfolio.
 The combination of a well-resourced team and competitive charges for a fund of its type add to the attraction.
 However, even among the more established businesses in the energy supply chain there will likely be significant losers as well as winners, so the positive environmental credentials should not distract from the high risk involved.

-Over the past year, for instance, the fund has suffered the headwind of exposure to smaller and mid-sized companies, which have lagged overall in an environment of higher interest rates.
-For patient, longer term investors it could be worth considering as a more adventurous holding in a broad portfolio.
+Over the past year, for instance, the fund has suffered the headwind of exposure to smaller and mid-sized companies, which have lagged overall in an environment of higher interest rates, as well as negative consequences of a rollback of green subsidies in the US.
+However, the fund did significantly outperform its benchmark, the MSCI Global Alternative Energy index by focusing on higher quality companies as well as retaining some cash at times to guard against volatility.

 6. Worldwide Healthcare IT

-The key structural driver behind the sector is growth in patient numbers, spending and drug approvals.
+The key structural driver behind the health sector is growth in patient numbers, spending and drug approvals.
 The world will have 1 billion more elderly people by 2050, which means more government and private spending.
 A growing middle class in the developed world is also likely to add substantially to the numbers of patients and worldwide spend.
 At the same time, the industry is producing cures, treatments and technologies at a faster pace than ever before – so it is well placed to meet the growing demand.

-This specialist investment trust remains a consideration for diversified exposure to this part of the market.
-It has a solid long-term track record of stock-picking and a highly experienced management team.
-The portfolio is focused but well spread by sector covering pharmaceuticals, healthcare equipment and supplies, healthcare services and biotechnology.
 The latter is a differentiating factor to others in its immediate peer group, especially since it includes emerging biotech companies that are typically smaller in size.
 This has been a hindrance to performance in recent years, but the managers believe the businesses will ultimately benefit from higher levels of innovation and growth.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.